ferencberes/online-centrality/README.md

 ﻿online-centrality
 =================

-Repository of our Online Centrality research.
+This repository contains the code used in the Online Centrality research of [Ferenc Béres and András A. Benczúr](https://dms.sztaki.hu/en/tagok).

 # Requirements